Tata Motors

-Tata Motors is an Indian multinational commercial vehicle manufacturer, headquartered in Mumbai and part of the Tata Group.
+Tata Motors Limited, also known as Tata Motors Commercial Vehicles, is an Indian multinational commercial vehicle manufacturer, headquartered in Mumbai and is a part of the Tata Group.
 The company produces trucks, vans, and buses.

+The company was incorporated in 2024 as TML Commercial Vehicles, after Tata Motors announced the demerger of its commercial vehicles business.
+In October 2025, the demerger came into effect and the demerged entity TML Commercial Vehicles was subsequently renamed Tata Motors, while the original Tata Motors was renamed Tata Motors Passenger Vehicles.

-The company's notable subsidiaries include Jaguar Land Rover, Iveco and Tata Daewoo.
+The company's notable subsidiaries include Tata Daewoo, Tata Marcopolo, and the proposed acquisition of Iveco.
 Tata Motors has joint ventures with Hitachi (Tata Hitachi Construction Machinery) and Stellantis, which makes engines and vehicle components for Fiat Chrysler and Tata-branded vehicles.

-Tata Motors has auto manufacturing and vehicle plants in Jamshedpur, Pantnagar, Lucknow, Sanand, Dharwad, and Pune in India, as well as in Argentina, South Africa, the United Kingdom, and Thailand.
-It has research and development centers in Pune, Jamshedpur, Lucknow, Dharwad, India and South Korea, the United Kingdom, and Spain.
-Tata Motors is listed on the BSE and NSE, and is a constituent of the BSE SENSEX and NIFTY 50 benchmark indices.
-The company is ranked 283rd on the Fortune Global 500 list of the world's biggest corporations as of 2024.